cms-analysis/HiggsAnalysis-CombinedLimit/docs/model_building_tutorial2024/model_building_exercise.md

 ## Getting started
 To get started, you should have a working setup of <span style="font-variant:small-caps;">Combine</span>, please follow the instructions from the [home page](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/#within-cmssw-recommended-for-cms-users).
 Make sure to use the latest recommended release.

-After setting up <span style="font-variant:small-caps;">Combine</span>, you can access the working directory for this tutorial which contains all of the inputs and scripts needed in this excercise exercise:
+After setting up <span style="font-variant:small-caps;">Combine</span>, you can access the working directory for this tutorial which contains all of the inputs and scripts needed in this exercise exercise:

 ```shell
 cd $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/